 Erosion The wearing away of the land surface by water, wind, ice, gravity, or other geological agents.
-The following terms are used to describe
+The following terms are used to describe different types of water erosion:

 • Accelerated erosion - Erosion much more rapid than normal or geological erosion, primarily as a result of the activities of man.